 My other rule of thumb is: repetition!
 Repeat things as much as possible.
 This simplifies and shortens your instructions.
 That shortening part will be really important if you want to publish in hard copy either yourself or with a publisher, because every page adds to the cost of publication.

 1) Take a pattern-grading class by Kim Guzman.
-She teaches these online through Crochetville.
-Kim is rockstar when it comes to grading and using Excel spreadsheets to do it.
+She used to teach these online through Crochetville.
+I’m not sure if she still does, but seek her out on her website or Facebook page and ask her if her pattern-grading class is still available.
+Kim is a rockstar when it comes to grading and using Excel spreadsheets to do it.

 2) Write a pattern the best you can.
 Find and hire a tech editor to edit it for you.
 They charge around $20-$30 an hour for their time.
 This can cost a lot.
 Consider it an investment.
 Think of it like you are paying for one-on-one tutoring.
 A good tech editor will help you see where you can improve.